aspeer/mkdocs-WebDyne-Doc/docs/04_initialisation.md

 This is the most straight-forward use of Perl within a HTML document, but does not really make for easy reading - the Perl code and HTML are intermingled.
 It may be OK for quick scripts etc, but a page will quickly become hard to read if there is a lot of in-line Perl code interspersed between the HTML.

-in-line Perl can be useful if you want a \"quick\" computation, e.g. insertion of the current year:
+in-line Perl can be useful if you want a "quick" computation, e.g. insertion of the current year:

 <pre>
 <span class="h-ab">&lt;</span><span class="h-tag">html</span><span class="h-ab">&gt;</span>